How to start your own genealogical research

 Genealogical research in the State Archives

-The State Archives offer the opportunity to examine archival materials in their reading rooms, as well as digital copies of such materials via the Search the Archives website.
+The State Archives offer the opportunity to research archival materials in their reading rooms, as well as digital copies of such materials via the Search the Archives website.
 The website also has access to data from the PRADZIAD database of parish and vital records, which relates to registries stored by the State Archives and certain dioceses.